CosmWasm/docs-deprecated/dev-academy/basics/03-cosmos-sdk-cw.md

 developers to create smart contracts in various languages.
 Currently, it supports smart contracts written in Rust.

-## How do the Cosmos SDK, CosmWasm, and Tendermint fit togheter?
+## How do the Cosmos SDK, CosmWasm, and Tendermint fit together?

 ```